Alright (Kendrick Lamar song): Reception

 Eric Ducker for Rolling Stone wrote "Lamar emerges as a charismatic but vulnerable superhero, flying through the city and doing donuts in a parking lot as a kid gleefully sits shotgun," and also commended the director Colin Tilley's work, "he creates a starker experience befitting one of the most ambitious albums by a major artist in recent history.
 Tilley rises to the challenge of matching Lamar's beautifully complex and conflicted vision."
 The editor listed it at number six on his best music videos of 2015 article.
 Slant Magazine staff named it the 4th best video of the year.
 The music video received seven nominations at the 2015 MTV Video Music Awards, including Video of the Year, Best Male Video and Best Direction, ultimately winning the latter.
 Furthermore, it received a nomination for Grammy Award for Best Music Video.
+Since April 2025, the music video has amassed 186 million views on YouTube.

-Live performances and controversy
+Live performances

 Lamar performed the song for the first time at the 15th BET Awards on June 28, 2015.
 The performance featured Lamar standing on a graffiti-embossed police car flanked by a gigantic battered American flag.
 Geraldo Rivera of Fox News called the performance "disgusting", and criticized Lamar, stating that "Hip Hop has done more damage to African Americans than racism in recent years".
 Lamar, later, responded to the comments with a short video questioning Rivera's claim, stating "How can you take a message of hope and turn it into hate?"
-Lamar later used audio of Rivera's comments in his song "DNA.", and mentioned Rivera in the song "YAH."
+Lamar later used audio of Rivera's comments in his song "DNA", and mentioned Rivera in the song "YAH".

-"Alright" was featured on the Kunta's Groove Sessions tour.
-Lamar and Pharrell Williams performed the song together at LA radio station Power 106's annual Cali Christmas concert.
+In 2015, Lamar and Pharrell Williams performed the song together at LA radio station Power 106's annual Cali Christmas concert.
 Lamar performed a medley of "The Blacker the Berry" and "Alright" at the 58th Grammy Awards.
-It was ranked by Rolling Stone and Billboard as the best performance and best moment of the night, with the latter writing "It was easily one of the best live TV performances in history."
+It was ranked by Rolling Stone and Billboard as the best performance and best moment of the night, with the latter writing "It was easily one of the best live TV performances in history".

-Lamar has performed "Alright" at every show on The Damn Tour.
+"Alright" was featured on his 2015 Kunta's Groove Sessions tour.
+Lamar performed "Alright" at every show on The Damn Tour.

-It was performed by Lamar in the Super Bowl LVI halftime show on February 13, 2022.
+The song was performed by Lamar in the Super Bowl LVI halftime show on February 13, 2022.